nhsd-exeter/dos-comparison-tool/documentation/adr/002-UI_design_choices.md

 ### Consequences

 For my initial implementation of Redux Toolkit I found it easier and quicker to build using slices rather than having separate files for action and reducers.
-This means all related code is within the same file.
+This means all related code is within the same file similar to the Redux Ducks format.